springfall2008/batpred/README.md

 If you wish to trigger based on charging or discharging the battery rather than spare solar energy you can instead use the following binary sensors

-**binary_sensor.predbat_charging** - Will be True when the home battery is inside a charge slot (either being charged or being held at a level)
+**binary_sensor.predbat_charging** - Will be True when the home battery is inside a charge slot (either being charged or being held at a level).
+This does include charge freeze slots where the discharge rate is set to zero without charging the battery.
 **binary_sensor.predbat_discharging** - Will be True when the home battery is inside a force discharge slot.
 This does not include discharge freeze slots where the charge rate is set to zero to export excess solar only.

 ### Holiday mode